J-CF-Leung/Study_Vault/Physics/IB Physics/Oscillations.md

 ### A molecule in 3 dimensions
 - Let there be $N$ atoms
 - It has $3N$ degrees of freedom, therefore _$3N$ normal modes_
-- There are always 3 translations
+- There are always 3 centre-of-mass translations
 - For _linear_ molecules, there are 2 rotational modes
 - For other molecules, there are 3
 - Therefore, _non-linear molecules have $3N-6$ vibrational modes_